wp-plugins/website-popups/readme.txt

 == Installation ==

 1. Download and unzip the Wordpress Popups plugin.
-2. Upload the `website-popups` folder to the `/wp-content/plugins/` directory.
+2. Upload the 'website-popups' folder to the '/wp-content/plugins/' directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. You will now have a new Popups link in your admin menu.
 5. To create a Popup, click the "Add New" link in your wordpress administrator menu, under "Popups", and continue from there.
 If a login window appears, sign-up or sign in with your e-mail and password.